A WARM WELCOME FROM THE SILVERDALE MEDICAL PRACTICE

 2018 Flu Clinic DROP IN clinic dates - no appointment required

-ADULTS - Both over and under 65 years of age
+ADULTS - Eligible patients both over and under 65 years of age

 20th November 2018